People lie to me.

 Lie to your stockholders.
 Lie to government regulators.
 Don’t lie to me…

-Oh… and I always know when you’re lying.
+Just think of me like your mother: I always know when you’re lying.